 Tortillas and Diabetes: Fundamental Considerations

 When you’re deciding on tortillas for a diabetes-friendly diet, it’s worth thinking about how each type affects your blood sugar and nutrition.
+Paying attention to carbs, fiber, and protein really helps you make a smarter choice for managing glucose and insulin.

 Carbohydrate Content and Blood Sugar Impact